TheGeekOnSkates/breakaway-basic/notes.md

 Before I have something that I would be willing to use instead of Bash - before I "breakaway" from Bash, there are some features I would really like this BASIC to have:

-* CD; turns out, it was hard-coded into Bash, so just running "cd ../" etc. doesn't work - this is a must-have.
 * IF; variables are pretty useless without it.
 * Aliases; they're such a useful feature, and would make adding more commands a lot easier.
 * In SYS calls, a way to insert variables and other stuff.
 I'm thinking percent signs - i.e. SYS echo -n %someVariable CHR$(250)%